-The goal of this project is to develop and deliver a seamless high-accuracy digital elevation map of the State of Minnesota, based on data collected using LiDAR technology.
+The goal of this project was to develop and deliver a seamless high-accuracy digital elevation map of the State of Minnesota, based on data collected using LiDAR technology.
 Accurate topographic information will greatly enhance the ability of decision makers and resource managers to understand how water interacts with the landscape and will provide the foundation for developing innovative, effective, and defendable resource management strategies.
 The project will facilitate the flow of data between all levels of government: local, state, and federal.

 In July 2009, the Minnesota Legislature appropriated $8.3 million ($2.8